danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="stickers.suggestShortName.html" name="stickers.suggestShortName">Suggests a short name for a given stickerpack name: stickers.suggestShortName</a>

 * <a href="phone.discardGroupCall.html" name="phone.discardGroupCall">Terminate a group call: phone.discardGroupCall</a>

+* <a href="messages.sendWebViewResultMessage.html" name="messages.sendWebViewResultMessage">Terminate webview interaction started with messages.requestWebView, sending the specified message to the chat on behalf of the user: messages.sendWebViewResultMessage</a>

 * <a href="auth.resetAuthorizations.html" name="auth.resetAuthorizations">Terminates all user's authorized sessions except for the current one: auth.resetAuthorizations</a>